If you've ever had a bowel movement and felt lighter afterwards, you might wonder: Do you lose weight when you poop?

 To combat these constipating effects, be sure to balance your diet by drinking plenty of water and filling your plate with fibrous foods, Dr. Sonpal says.

-Alternatively, low-carb eating plans can also produce runny poops.
+Alternatively, low-carb eating plans can also produce runny, bad-smelling poops.
 Take the keto diet for example.
-Since sugar is a major no-no on this diet program, many keto devotees may consume foods containing low-carb artificial sweeteners and sugar alcohols.
+Because sugar is a major no-no on this diet program, many keto devotees may consume foods containing low-carb artificial sweeteners and sugar alcohols.
 These sugary alternatives, which are difficult to digest, can have a laxative effect leading to liquidy poops, according to Harvard Health Publishing.

 What's more, keto requires you to eat a lot of fat.
 But consuming too many fatty foods can disrupt digestion and result in the runs as well.
-This can be a double digestive whammy if you're chomping on more cheese and you have a lactose intolerance (about 65 percent of us do, according to the U.S. National Library of Medicine).
+This can be a double digestive whammy if you're chomping on more cheese and you have a lactose intolerance (about 30 to 50 million Americans do, according to Boston Children's Hospital).

 4. Your Poop Color May Change